bonkzero404/gojson2sql/README.md

 ## Limitations

-Currently, it can only perform select queries.
+Currently, it can only perform **SELECT** queries.

+## Features

+- Basic select query
+- Basic selection field
+- Join Table
+- Conditional (WHERE Statement)
+- HAVING
+- SQL Function
+- CASE, WHEN and THEN in the selection fields
+- Subqueries
+- Parsing Value to Parameters
+- SQLi Prevention (Experimental)

 ## TODO: